Indian Polity / Judiciary

 - If Parliament of India under Article 262 establishes an Interstate River Water Tribunal, any dispute among the States in sharing of river

-waters is also exempted from Supreme Court's Original Jurisdiction.
+waters is also exempted from Original Jurisdiction of Supreme Court.
 All such matters are referred to Interstate River Water Tribunal.
 On the judgment of the

 Interstate River Water Tribunal, it can be appealed to the Supreme Court under Advisory Jurisdiction under Article 131 exemptions.

 - Article 132 deals with Appellate Jurisdiction of Supreme Court.

 - All the judgments of the High Courts are not allowed to appeal to the Supreme Court.
 The Jurisdiction of Supreme Court of India is devised in such

 general importance or if the High Court declares that the case involves further interpretation of the Constitution or if the High Court certifies that